 - Dramatic changes in our sanitation procedures, including widespread use of cleansers—particularly antibacterial soaps, shampoos, and creams.

 - Chlorinated drinking water.
-Drinking chlorinated water can make it almost impossible to maintain ideal bacterial flora in the gastrointestinal (GI) tract because chlorine kills all bacteria, regardless of whether they’re good or bad.
+Drinking chlorinated water can make it almost impossible to keep up ideal bacterial flora in the gastrointestinal (GI) tract because chlorine kills all bacteria, regardless of whether they’re good or bad.

 - Pesticide and herbicide use.

 - Surgeries, colonoscopies, and chemotherapy/radiation therapy.